 In this place, I stayed bleeding internally with my life crumbling around me until the pain, the depression, the anxiety, and the narcissistic abuse symptoms were so severe that I had a complete breakdown where I nearly died.

 It wasn’t until I turned inward with full, radical personal responsibility to heal the trauma within that I started to heal.
-As the journey continued, I began to truly Thrive in better and more incredible ways than I ever had in my entire life, even before abuse and more than I even imagined was possible.
+As the journey continued, I began to truly Thrive in better and more incredible ways than I ever had in my entire life, even before abuse, and more than I even imagined was possible.

 So on this beautiful inner, poignant journey of self, I discovered, and I was able to reverse many things about myself.
-Such as the reasons why I was continuing to return to a man over and over, who was abusing me.
+Such as the reasons why I was continuing to return to a man over and over who was abusing me.
 Why, when I was threatened with being abandoned, that I would keep handing away more and more of my rights and why I would cling and I would hang and do anything to not be abandoned.

-Initially, I took the step of knowing that if I kept focusing on him and what he’d done to me, that I wasn’t going to get better and I didn’t.
+Initially, I took the step of knowing that if I kept focusing on him and what he’d done to me, I wasn’t going to get better, and I didn’t.
 It created my breakdown.
 When I turned inwards, I had to shift away from the belief that tending to my inner broken being meant that I was blaming myself, like it was somehow my fault and that somehow I was defective.
 Yet the truth at this point was, absolutely, I was broken and barely functioning.

 I did need to heal because life could no longer go on as normal until I did.
-I was so fortunate in my journey to discover ways to work directly on my Inner Being, where I could find, load up, release and reverse the beliefs and the painful dense traumas.
+I was so fortunate in my journey to discover ways to work directly on my Inner Being, where I could find, load up, release, and reverse the beliefs and the painful, dense traumas.
 The reasons and the original wounds that had actually been causing me to struggle my whole life with boundaries and being able to say no. And the reasons, the deep inner reasons, of why I hadn’t been able to pull away from abusive others.

 In Conclusion